Travel to Canada, Mexico, or the Caribbean

 - Be in one of the contiguous territories or adjacent islands for less than thirty (30) days.
 The adjacent islands are: the Bahamas, Barbados, Bermuda, the Dominican Republic, Haiti, Jamaica, Martinique, St. Pierre & Miquelon, Trinidad & Tobago, the Leeward Islands (Anguilla, Antigua, Guadeloupe, Montserrat, Nevis, St. Kitts, and the British Virgin Islands), the Windward Islands (Dominica, Grenada, St. Lucia, and St. Vincent), and other British, French, or Dutch territories or possessions in, or bordering on, the Caribbean Sea.

-*NOTE: The special exemptions do NOT apply to students who are citizens of the countries named above.
+*NOTE: The special exemptions do NOT apply to students who are citizens of the countries named above and traveling to their home countries.
 In those cases, students must obtain an F-1 or J-1 visa to re-enter the U.S., except for Canadians.
 Please note that it is more difficult to apply for a U.S. visa while in one of these countries.